Jump to Content

 • Whangarei

-Why choose a retirement village in Whangārei?
+Why choose a Retirement Village in Whangārei?

 At the heart of Northland lies the vibrant city of Whangārei, a hub for retirees seeking a mix of urban convenience and natural beauty.
 Known for its mild climate, Whangārei offers a lifestyle that caters to all kinds of retirees, from those who enjoy exploring scenic walks and gardens to those who prefer bustling cafés and shopping precincts.